The Easiest Gluten Free Sourdough Starter

-Since nobody in my family has any problems with gluten, we have always been using regular wheat, spelt, and einkorn.
+Since nobody in my family has problems with gluten intolerance, we usually make wheat, spelt, or einkorn bread.

-You see, I have a super simple method for both making a sourdough starter as well as maintaining a sourdough starter.
-None of them require you to measure, discard, or feed anything.
-This method is perfect for anyone who does not want to stick to a feeding schedule or bakes only a few times a week.
+- Perfect method for busy people!
+This recipe is perfect for anyone who does not want to stick to a feeding schedule or who bakes only a few times a week.

 Why bake with sourdough?